- Digital Programs

 - Visitors may experience the full scope of the holdings through visible collection storage

-- Collections housed in The Magnes' Allston Way facility are available for on-site research in the Florence Helzel Collection Study (by appointment)
+- The archives, library, and museum holdings housed in The Magnes facility in downtown Berkeley are available for on-site research in the Florence Helzel Collection Study (by appointment)

-- Materials housed in The Bancroft Library are available for research in the Bancroft reading room.
+- The Western Jewish Americana archives, housed in The Bancroft Library, are available for research in the Bancroft reading room.

 - Online access to collection catalog records and digital images is available through an integrated archives, library, museum database